City at World's End

 Continuity: Susan has two hearts and has not yet regenerated, it being dangerous at her age [It is established in The Man in the Velvet Mask that the First Doctor only has one heart - this is possibly due to his half-human lineage.
 See also Time and Relative].
 The Doctor has taught her how to place herself into a recuperative coma (see Spearhead from Space).
 Ian and Barbara are unaware of the Doctor and Susan's alien nature.

 When an attempt is made to cut round the TARDIS' lock, it flashes with blue light, which destroys the saw blade [the same defence mechanism seen in The Sorcerer's Apprentice].
 It is also laser-proof.
-It carries a cube of "folded space", which can be used to provide extra room in the TARDIS or used as an emergency evacuation module.
+It carries a cube of "folded space" (possibly the same thing as the Marston Spheres in Time of Your Life), which can be used to provide extra room in the TARDIS or used as an emergency evacuation module.
 This can be enlarged using the power from the Lander's reactor.
 The Doctor has never used it before and hopes that its removal will not affect the TARDIS's dimensional stability [He probably replaces it at some point, since it seems to serve a similar function to the Jade Pagoda first seen in Iceberg].
 The TARDIS key contains a molecular code that the lock reads - the Doctor says that to make a new key he would have to replicate this "to atomic levels of tolerance".
 The technology of Arkhaven is sufficiently advanced to allow him to duplicate the key, but it will take him several days.

 Links: Ian mentions the Daleks (The Daleks).